 In the case of conflict between indicators best judgement should be used.

-Where it isn’t possible to determine whether the X or Z code is appropriate using the guidelines in this section, then specific transactions may be coded M.
+Where it is not possible to determine whether the X or Z code is appropriate using the guidelines in this section, then specific transactions may be coded M.

-The M code should only be used as a last resort where it isn’t possible to determine the place of belonging of the insured party or where an insurance contract provides cover for insured parties belonging both inside the EU and outside the EU and it’s not possible to identify the principal insured party.
+The M code should only be used as a last resort where it is not possible to determine the place of belonging of the insured party, or where an insurance contract provides cover for insured parties belonging both inside the EU and outside the EU, and it’s not possible to identify the principal insured party.

 7. Accounting for VAT on insurance transactions